Development

 This section goes through the steps of adding a new development network to nomad-deploy

 and deploying a new set of dev contracts.
-If you will not be adding a new network, please skip to Deploying the Contracts to Dev.
+If you will not be adding a new network, please skip to .
 If you are looking to deploy a new network to the production setup, please refer to the separate page on deploying new contracts to production.

 If you are looking to add a new network to your dev setup, you will need to create a new config file for that network in typescript/nomad-deploy/config/testnets